 2.1.2.
 Local and Regional Councils of the National Platform

-On the local, municipal level, Local Councils of the National Platform are being formed to assess local risks and threats, coordinate resources and activities, organize rural and urban communities, and to cooperate with neighboring municipalities.
+On the local, municipal level, Local Councils of the National Platform are being formed to assess local risks and threats, coordinate resources and activities, organize rural and urban communities, and to cooperate with neighbouring municipalities.
 The Council headed by the Mayor, consists of members of the Local Council for Prevention, the president and members of the Municipal Council, the presidents of urban and rural municipal communities, as well as local representatives of the Crisis Management Center and the Rescue and Protection Directorate.
 It should be mentioned that the municipality, when necessary, establishes local rescue and protection HQs, and the municipality and its mayor have specific duties arising from the Law on Local Self-Government and the Law on Rescue and Protection.

 Particularly important is the fact that the entire concept heeds the rural and urban communities, whose position within the National Platform is clearly defined.
 Namely, apart from the fact that the presidents of the rural and urban communities are members of the Local Councils of the National Platform, they are also entitled to: first, maintain regular communication with the Mayor and the Crisis Management Center (as an independent governmental agency providing administrative-expert and technical support to the National Platform); second, monitor risk conditions in the rural and urban communities that could be harmful to the life, health and property of citizens and infrastructure; third, inform and prepare citizens for prevention and their participation in response to accidents and disasters; and, finally, to organize citizens and to coordinate rural and urban community activities in the event of accidents or disasters.
 Understandably, implementation of the above-mentioned requires the personnel equipping, preparation and financing of the necessary activities.